Designers and homeowners are no longer afraid to take a risk with bold color choices and are starting to go darker in all areas of their home.

 Sleep experts have long concluded that darker colors are better for catching some Z’s after a long day.
 Bright colors can be overstimulating and can lead to a lack of rest, which is especially not good news for those of us who have trouble falling asleep in the first place.
 Although switching to a darker hue in the bedroom can be better for sleep, try to avoid painting a shade of purple, which is known to be too mentally stimulating and can lead to restlessness.

 Although in the past, many homeowners and renters have played it safe when it comes to color—to this we ask, “Why?”
 If you spend all day in a boring, colorless office, and then you come home to an all-taupe or tan house, you’re not going to get as much stimulation or enjoyment out of your home as you should.
 Your home should be your place to let loose and express yourself.
 If you can’t put a little color into your home, then where else can you?

-Playing with the color on the walls should not only be allowed, it should be encouraged.
+Playing with the color on the walls should not only be allowed, but it should also be encouraged.
 Don’t be afraid to go bolder and darker.
 Have fun with mixing and matching colors!
 Life is far too short to play it safe on your interior walls.

 Nothing Can Transform a House More Than a Can of Paint

 After you buy a new house or move into a rental, it can almost be overwhelming with the amount of stuff you have to buy to really transform it into “your” space.
 (This is especially true if you have upgraded in size).
 You might feel the pressure to add a bunch of artwork so that your house doesn’t look empty and desolate.

 However, before you go out and spend a bunch of money on furniture and artwork, try to incorporate a little bit of bold color on the walls.
 You’ll be amazed at how quickly the transformation is from boring and empty to exciting and bold.